ktorio/ktor-documentation/topics/websocket.md

 1. Use the `send` function to send text content to the client.
 2. Use the `incoming` and `outgoing` properties to access the channels for receiving and sending WebSocket frames.
 A frame is represented by the `Frame` class.
-3. When handing a session, you can check a frame type, for example:
+3. When handling a session, you can check a frame type, for example:
    * `Frame.Text` is a text frame.
 For this frame type, you can read its content using `Frame.Text.readText()`.
    * `Frame.Binary` is a binary frame.
 For this type, you can read its content using `Frame.Binary.readBytes()`.
    * `Frame.Close` is a closing frame.
 You can call `Frame.Close.readReason()` to get a close reason for the current session.